palinax/Shiny-app-for-sentiment-analysis-of-AppStore-reviews/README.md

     It was not a part of our proposal
 5. Shiny + creating analytical dashboards

-    Part of the repo contains ui and server logic
+    Part of the repo contains ui and server logic.
+We have used:
+    * widgets like `selectInput` or `dateRangeInput`,
+    * reactive expressions to optimize performance.
 6. Creating own R packages

     All of the functions are wrapped into the R package structure.
 Apart from wrting functions, we've also: